seahrh/bean-validation-example/README.md

     1. By default, constraint composition is logical `AND`.
 It is also possible to configure logical [`OR` and `ALL FALSE`](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#section-boolean-constraint-composition)
 1. [Group constraints](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#chapter-groups) to check in stages
     1. This mimics business processes/object lifecycles that require different validation logic in each stage
-    1. e.g. driving off a brand new car
+    1. e.g. driving off a new car at the showroom
         1. car must have passed vehicle inspection
         1. driver must have a license
 1. Set [dynamic error messages](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#chapter-message-interpolation)